This homemade chili recipe combines seasoned beef, tomatoes, beans, and chiles for a quick and easy meal. Make it tonight in just 15 minutes!

 Stuck at home but craving takeout?
 Try this easy Wendy’s copycat chili recipe.
 It’s ready in just 30 minutes and tastes just like the real thing!

 Or, try my Crockpot White Chicken Chili instead.
 Tender chicken and white beans are cooked in a spiced broth, it’s ready and waiting for you at the end of a busy day.
+Add some homemade sweet cornbread and dinner is ready!

 Homemade Chili Recipe – Tips and Tricks